thibault-peronno/thibault-peronno/README.md

-# Hello, welcome o my gitHub profil
+# Hello, welcome on my gitHub profil

 You will find informations and different projects.